Web Summit to Slush: How Startup Events Ignite Capital and Culture

 Which metrics prove a conference actually moved the needle?

 Track on-site deals, 12-month follow-on funding, pilot projects, and jobs created.
-Slush shows 55% follow-on rate, although Africa Tech Summit secures international pilots for 70% of attending startups.
+Slush shows 55% follow-on rate, while Africa Tech Summit secures international pilots for 70% of attending startups.

-How can smaller ecosystems host globally renowned startup gatherings?
+How can smaller ecosystems host world-class startup gatherings?

 Spotlight niche strengths—say, marine robotics in Bergen—offer travel co-sponsorships, and promise policy responsiveness.
-Case in point: Nairobi attracted 150 global VCs after guaranteeing fintech sandboxes and publishing lasting results reports within 90 days.
+Case in point: Nairobi attracted 150 global VCs after guaranteeing fintech sandboxes and publishing impact reports within 90 days.

 “An event without laser— declared our subject matter expert